 Get this when you book through us:

-Two free drinks from a selection at the bar (fruity spritzes and martinis, G&Ts, or local beers)
+Two free drinks a booking from a selection at the bar (fruity spritzes and martinis, G&Ts, or local beers)

 11am, but flexible, subject to availability.
 Earliest check-in, 3pm.

 Double rooms from £286.05 (€338), including tax at 11 per cent.